-955. Utility Pole Replacement – Obtaining all the information when replacing utility poles and other business operations (Asset ID, construction date, overhead/underground conductor and conductors it supports with number of wire and cable segments
+955. Utility Pole Replacement – Obtaining all the information when replacing utility poles and other business operations (Asset ID, construction date, overhead/underground conductor, and conductors it supports with the number of wire and cable segments

 956. Power Outages – Helping customers keep the lights on with assets and attributes such as poles and transformers in AutoCAD Map 3D.

 957. Cost Path – Laying out a gas pipeline from one location to another location with a CAD schematic in AutoCAD 3D.

 958. Energy Usage – Mapping trends of electricity usage that are metered to a network.